-Book the Ultimate Tour at this picturesque vineyard, spilling down a vine-covered hillside on the outskirts of Healdsburg, and get ready to blow away your kids.
-To tour the rambling estate, climb aboard a Swiss military-style vehicle to bump and jostle across the hills (kids love it).
+Book the Ultimate Tour at this picturesque vineyard, spilling down a vine-covered hillside on the outskirts of Healdsburg.
+To tour the rambling estate, climb aboard a Swiss military-style vehicle to bump and jostle across the hills.
 Next, follow your guide on a walking tour of Bella’s remarkable series of wine caves—including richly appointed nooks and crannies reserved for weddings and other special events—to an underground tasting room.

 Back outside, relax under handsome oaks—maybe with another glass or two—while the kids romp on the lawn, toss beanbags, or give hula-hoops a whirl.

 Spanning more than one million acres from the Pacific Ocean to the rugged Coast Range, this slice of wine-country bliss defies typecasting.
 Yes, it's increasingly famous for its premium wines, sharing the pedestal with Napa Valley for luxury cult collectibles like the wait-list-only bottles from Kistler Vineyards, A. Rafanelli, and Cirq.

 But in Sonoma County you’re just as likely to stumble across extraordinary wines being crafted out of a backyard setup.
 Take Forestville’s Joseph Swan, which has been around since 1967 and still serves its award-winning wines out of a tasting room that’s really an old wood-barrel barn.
 Intimacy abounds at Sonoma County wineries.
 Often, it will be the actual winemaker who’s filling your glass, with his or her faithful winery dog sitting nearby.